Painting newly attributed to Rembrandt on show in Amsterdam

-AMSTERDAM (AP) — A painting newly attributed to Dutch Golden Age master Rembrandt van Rijn has gone on display in an Amsterdam museum.
+AMSTERDAM (AP) — A painting newly attributed to Dutch Golden Age master Rembrandt van Rijn went on display Wednesday in an Amsterdam museum.

+The Hermitage Amsterdam museum called it the first unknown Rembrandt to surface in 44 years.

-Amsterdam art dealer Jan Six bought the unsigned, undated 17th-century portrait of a young man resplendent in a black cape and white lace ruff at an auction in London.
-He then spent months analyzing it and consulting with experts who have now agreed it is a previously unknown work by Rembrandt.
+The unsigned, undated 17th-century portrait of a young man resplendent in a black cape and white lace ruff, at the time attributed to an unknown member of Rembrandt’s circle, caught the eye of Amsterdam art dealer Jan Six when an auction catalog plopped onto his gallery’s doormat in 2016.

-The painting is on show for a month at the Hermitage Amsterdam starting Wednesday.
+“It’s that sort of blink-of-an-eye feeling that I thought ‘this is better than what they think,'” he said Wednesday.

 Most Read Nation & World Stories